-Stage IV: The tumor has spread from its original site to other, more distant areas of the body.
+Stage IV: The tumor has spread from where it began to other, more distant areas of the body.

-Recurrent: A recurrent tumor is one that has come back after treatment.
+Recurrent: A recurrent tumor has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Information about the tumor’s stage will help the doctor recommend a specific treatment plan.
-The next section in this guide is Treatment Options.
-You may use the menu to choose a different section to read in this guide.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.